 Content curation is to…sort through, present in a meaningful way, cherry pick and humanize the best and most relevant content for your audience.

-One final curated definition – From Heidi Cohen’s post on The 3 Content Curation Superpowers:
+One last curated definition – From Heidi Cohen’s post on The 3 Content Curation Superpowers:

 We’re drowning in content.
 As Google’s CEO, Eric Schmidt famously said: